pootyboop/aitt-w4-vr/README.txt

 ================== OVERVIEW ==================
 This submission includes an executable VR experience, a Unity project, and a video playthrough of the experience.
 Use a Vive headset in the VR lab for this experience.
-SteamVR should launch on its own when running the executable, but if it doesn't, start it first.
+SteamVR should launch on its own when running the executable, but if it doesn't, quit the application and start SteamVR first.
 The video playthrough is intended to be a backup in case the executable fails to launch or input is not working.
 The experience includes navigable 3D planets which may cause nausea.